Skip to content

 Quality assessment

-Overall the Cost index for refuse collection, slurry pump and freight transport by road is assessed to be of high quality.
+Overall the Cost index for refuse collection, slurry pump and freight transport by road is assessed to be of high quality and representative of price developments in these industries.

 Data revision - policy